-Today’s manufacturing sector is being shaped by large scale economic forces, technological change and the after-effects of Covid-19 pandemic.
+Today’s manufacturing sector is being shaped by large scale economic forces, technological change, rising costs, and supply chain disruptions.

 Digital, connected and smart systems are on the rise, while at the same time manufacturers face challenges such as the ‘Great Resignation’ and clogged-up supply chains – as well as increasing demand for sustainable products.